Albertoocosta/42-Libft/README.md

 ### My resolutions from Libft.

-The target from this project is the criation of a library to C language.
+The target from this project is the criation of a library in C language.
-Our lib contains some functions listed in a subject.
+Our lib contains some functions listed on subject.